3 min read

 What Is Runner’s Knee?

 If you’re a runner of any level, you’re likely familiar with “Runner’s Knee.”
 This condition, medically known as patellofemoral pain syndrome (PFPS), is pain at the front of the knee caused by dysfunctional movement patterns of the patella (i.e. kneecap) and femur (i.e. your thigh bone) that can lead to pain at the patellar tendon (i.e. the thick tendon at the bottom of your knee cap).
-As you can tell from Rafael Nadal’s injury , PFPS doesn’t only affect runners.
+As you can see from Rafael Nadal’s injury , PFPS doesn’t only affect runners.

 There are a number of reasons for knee pain, but patellofemoral pain syndrome is the most common.
 This injury, though common in running, is also seen in sports associated with running, jumping, and other high load demands.
 People with PFPS are able to reproduce their pain with squats, going up stairs, jumps, and of course – running.